pratikjadhav2726/mcp-rlm-proxy/README.md

 ## Contributing

+Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 This project aligns with the MCP protocol specification and the ideas discussed in [issue #1709](https://github.com/modelcontextprotocol/servers/issues/1709).
-Contributions are welcome!

 ## License

-[Add your license here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## References